 A vital part of the project is working with and consulting local communities, businesses and organisations.
 Your views are important.
-At various points in the project there will be public consultations, providing everyone with a chance to have their say.
+At various points in the project there have been public consultations, providing everyone with a chance to have their say.
 We will also be meeting with communities and businesses throughout the process.

-Alongside this and as part of our commitment to working with schools, the project will be hosting the National Schools Takeover day on 17th November, working with the Youth Council.
-Schools will come together to present ideas for a social and digital media initiative.
-Their efforts will be judged by a panel and the winning school awarded £3,000 for filming equipment to produce materials to support project engagement.
+Alongside this and as part of our commitment to working with schools, the project hosted the National Schools Takeover day on 17th November 2017, working with Waveney Youth Council.
+Schools came together to present ideas for a social and digital media initiative.
+Their efforts were judged by a panel and the winning school, Ormiston Denes Academy, was awarded £2,500 for filming equipment to produce materials to support project engagement.

 As part of the Norfolk and Suffolk Coast Forum conference in 2021 the project launched a virtual careers fair.

 The careers fair offers young people an unrivalled opportunity to explore routes into civil engineering, from higher education to apprenticeships, and find out about opportunities local to the region.

 Using gaming technology, visitors can independently navigate the fair, with stands from leading employers and organisations including the Environment Agency, Institute of Civil Engineering and East Suffolk Council.